diwashrestha/diwashrestha/content/posts/Tourism_Nepal.md

             "#80b1d3", "#fdb462", "#b3de69")
 ```

-In this visualization, i need 10 different colours to show a different country in the animation.
+In this visualization, I need 10 different colours to show a different country in the animation.
 I created a colour palette and named colors which will be used while creating visualization below.

 ```R
 ggplot(con_tour_df, aes(x = rank, y = value, group = Country)) +